benjaminbellamy/Deodshiot/README.md

 * 1 diode (1N4007 or equivalent)
 * 1 relay (JRC-23F or equivalent)
 * 1 microcontroller (Arduino Pro Mini or equivalent / LOLIN WEMOS D1 mini or equivalent for the IOT version)

+## The build
+There is nothing complicated as long as you are cautious.

+Have a close look at the schematics and pictures below to see how things work.

+* Remove the top cover.
+* Remove the 4 screws (you need a long - 4cm long minimum - Philips ⨁ screwdriver).
+* Remove the block out of Air Freshener.
+* Push gently the part with the motor away from the rest (so that the axes are out), then up.
+* Remove the circuit board.
+* Un-solder the sliding switch and the two battery connectors.
+(NB: You need to bend the sliding swicth pins so that they can fit into the 0.1in/2.54mm testing plate.)
+* Cut the 2 bakelite testing plates, solder all the components.
+* Drill one hole so that the wires can go through.
+* Solder the wires to the bakelite testing plates.
+* Put everything back in place.
+* Drill one hole in the top cover so that the photoresitor can see the ambiant light.

 ## Schematics
 Schematic is very classic.